 I wanted to spend more time under water so I started a scuba training facility called Urban Manta in NYC, Raleigh NC and Marianna, Florida.
 I’ve been divemastering all over the world since 2004 and teaching since 2006.
-I’m a TDI Decompression Procedures instructor and teach over 20 specialties.
-I’ve done over 1,100 dives in all kinds of environments all over the world.
+I’m a RAID and TDI Helitrox instructor and teach over 20 specialties.
+I’ve done over 2,000 dives in all kinds of environments all over the world.
 These include underwater photography dives in the tropics, local shipwreck exploration (including the Andrea Doria), rebreather trimix technical diving to 321′, cave diving to 277′ and ice diving beneath a frozen winterland.

 About Urban Manta – Scuba Dive NYC!

 These are all habits that you won’t have to unlearn in the future and you’ll learn why they’re important during training.
 If you learn to be in control of your body and buoyancy then you won’t have to dive stressed out.
 I do not run cattle call classes with students on their knees.
 I teach people how to actually dive.
 How and why?
 Cave divers tend to be more meticulous divers than anyone else on the planet.
 I’ve trained with some of the best ones around the world and I continue to train with them to fine tune skills such as scootering thousands of feet into caves with multiple open circuit stage or closed circuit bailout bottles.

 Already certified and looking for a challenge?
 Try a deep diving class so you can explore further on your next dive trip.
 Learn the benefits of diving with Nitrox or hone your navigation skills with a navigation or Search & Recovery class.
 Take a wreck diving class and join us on a local adventure!
 Try it on side mount to get more bottom time or as the next step towards Technical or Cave diving!RAID Certified InstructorSDI/TDI Certified Instructor